robertfmurdock/robertfmurdock.github.io/_posts/2020-03-06-Debossing.md

 Having a "responsibility" mindset rather than an "authority" mindset is how I "deboss" myself.
 Will it work for everyone?
 I have no idea.
 But it has certainly helped me build stronger, more responsible team members.
 Team members that I think of as *collaborators* rather than *subordinates*.
 People that I know will be able to handle themselves without me.

-[^1]: There's a common misunderstanding of the nature of team dynamics underneath this desire, but here are situations where it makes sense - principally when much power is explicitly granted to individuals.
+[^1]: There's a common misunderstanding of the nature of team dynamics underneath this desire, but there are indeed situations where being able to swap out a leader to minimize damage to the team makes sense - principally when much power is explicitly granted to that individual.